dataf1ow/eb.Scrubber/README.md

 - You select tracks with the 'Track' boxes.
 You can define the length that you want to have control over.
 One to Four bars, or set it to dynamic to always sync to loop braces.

-- Choose the length of the pattern recorder sequece in multiples of the sequence length.
+- Choose the length of the pattern recorder sequence in multiples of the sequence length.

 - Choose the color of each row.